website Translator

 The funding of sports performers

-Sports performers can receive money for playing sport in a number of ways - the more successful they are the greater the variety of sources of income.
+Sports performers can receive money for playing sports in several ways - the more successful they are, the higher the variety of sources of income.
 Potential sources are:

-• Wages - Some sports pay performers a wage for playing
+• Wages - Some sports pay performers a salary for playing

 • Scholarships - Some schools and organisations pay talented performers scholarships to cover the cost of training and competition, as well as their education